Generic Name: fosphenytoin sodium

-Plasma concentrations of phenytoin sustained above the optimal range may produce confusional states referred to as "delirium," "psychosis," or "encephalopathy," or rarely, irreversible cerebellar dysfunction.
+Plasma concentrations of phenytoin sustained above the optimal range may produce confusional states referred to as "delirium," "psychosis," or "encephalopathy," or rarely, irreversible cerebellar dysfunction and/or cerebellar atrophy.
 Accordingly, at the first sign of acute toxicity, determination of plasma phenytoin concentrations is recommended (see PRECAUTIONS: Laboratory Tests).
 Cerebyx dose reduction is indicated if phenytoin concentrations are excessive; if symptoms persist, administration of Cerebyx should be discontinued.

 The liver is the primary site of biotransformation of phenytoin; patients with impaired liver function, elderly patients, or those who are gravely ill may show early signs of toxicity.

 Phenytoin and other hydantoins are not indicated for seizures due to hypoglycemic or other metabolic causes.
 Appropriate diagnostic procedures should be performed as indicated.